khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies

+### Day 8
+#### <ins>**Network Architecture**</ins>
+The Blockchain technology built on the distributed networks where the transactions occur on multiple systems called as nodes.
+The nodes in the blockchain system communication are peer-to-peer.
+That each node can communicate to any other node in the network which makes it essentially transparent about what’s going on or what’s happening there.

 ### Day 7
 #### <ins>**Validating transactions**</ins>
 The first step of blockchain security is the validation of each transaction.
 The signed transaction can be validated with a public key and signed transaction message with very low computational steps.
 The pseudo for for signing and validating the transaction is as follow.